natalies-teaching/Comp683-Spring2026/README.md

 * Mid-march : project proposals.
 * April 8: Journal club collaboration 1
 * mid-April : homework 2 due
-* end of april/ last week of class : project presentations and final writeups due.
+* Final exam day (April 29 by noon): Final project writeups due on canvas
 # Style for journal club collaboration meetings
 We will discuss two recent, high-impact papers with a journal club style, where the components of the journal club presentation are partitioned across groups of students.
 Students can sign up for a presenter role and paper for one of the two papers (signup link TBD).
 Attendance is mandatory for these sessions and your grade for this component will be based on attendance at both sessions and your presentation/participation in one of the presentations.